opensecuritycontroller/community/designs/containers/workload-discovery/workload-discovery.md

 * **KubernetesSecurityGroupLabelCheckMetaTask:** This metatask forks the graph in two possible options for a given label security member: update or deletion, adding to the graph either `SecurityGroupMemberLabelUpdateMetaTask` or
 * **SecurityGropuMemberDeleteTask**: This existing task is currently responsible for deleting security members, entities (VM, network, etc) and ports when applicable.
 It will remain mostly the same but also handling the member type `Label`.
 * **SecurityGroupMemberLabelUpdateMetaTask:** The main purpose of this task is to list the K8s pods using the `KubernetesPodApi` and checking if a new pod needs to be created or an existing one must be deleted.
 Observe that pod updates are not expected, any changes on the pod: name, namespace, node, network info should represent a new pod (K8s does not currently support pod migration).
 Once binding is developed this metatask will also include tasks to synchronize information with the SDN controller.  `
-* **LabelPodCreateTask:** This task is responsible for retrieving additional network information from the SDN controller related to the targeted pod and it will persit the pod with that information on the OSC db.  `
+* **LabelPodCreateTask:** This task is responsible for retrieving additional network information from the SDN controller related to the targeted pod and it will persit the pod with that information (i.e. pod port) on the OSC database.  `
 * **LabelPodDeleteTask:** This task is responsible for purging pod and pod network information from the OSC db.  `

 ## Tests